inleadmedia/wp-bpi/README.md

-# Wordpress BPI Plugin
+# Wordpress AE Plugin

-Welcome to the official repository for Wordpress BPI Plugin.
+Welcome to the official repository for Wordpress AE Plugin.

 -----------------------